 The event was organized by IMO and the Government of Spain and sponsored by The Ministry of Transport of the People's Republic of China.
 Click for photos.

 Joint FAO/ILO/IMO Working Group on IUU Fishing (23-25 October)

-The Conference will be followed by a meeting of the Joint FAO/ILO/IMO Working Group on IUU Fishing, to be held after the Conference concludes on Wednesday, 23 October, until Friday, 25 October 2019, at the same venue.
+The Conference was followed by a meeting of the Joint FAO/ILO/IMO Working Group on IUU Fishing, to be held after the Conference concludes on Wednesday, 23 October, until Friday, 25 October 2019.

 Why the Cape Town Agreement is needed

 Fishing is one of the most dangerous professions in the world.
 It is estimated that thousands of fishers lose their lives every year.
 IMO has been working for many years, alongside other stakeholders, to enhance fishing vessel safety – and save lives at sea.
 This work also contributes to the battle against Illegal, Unreported and Unregulated (IUU) fishing.

 But the key IMO treaty covering fishing vessel safety is not yet in force.
 The lack of an international mandatory regime makes it harder for effective control and monitoring of fishing vessel safety standards.

 The 2012 Cape Town Agreement is an internationally-binding instrument which will provide that regime.
 The Agreement includes mandatory international requirements for stability and associated seaworthiness, machinery and electrical installations, life-saving appliances, communications equipment and fire protection, as well as fishing vessel construction.